International Centre for Climate Change Research and Studies

 Current research projects

-The CSRCC is embarking on an ambitious journey to engage the Venetian community in a reflection on the future of the city and its lagoon in the context of climate change.
-This public engagement initiative will develop over the medium term (2-3 years) and will adopt a transdisciplinary and inclusive approach, through the creation of working groups that involve the civil society and associations already present in the area.
-A key moment in this journey will be the Climathon Venice 2025, a global event promoted by ClimateKIC, for which the CSRCC has already submitted its candidacy as the organizer for Venice.
-This event will provide an opportunity to stimulate active citizen participation and foster the co-creation of innovative solutions to enhance the territory’s resilience to extreme events.
-These initiatives will contribute to building a relationship of trust between the CSRCC and the local community, valuing traditional knowledge and promoting dialogue between civil society and scientific research.
+The CSRCC is embarking on a journey to engage the Venetian community in a reflection on the future of the city and its lagoon in the context of climate change.
+A key milestone in this journey was the Climathon 2025, a global event promoted by ClimateKIC, which the CSRCC organized in Venice on 4-5 October 2025.
+This event provided an opportunity to stimulate active citizen participation and foster the co-creation of innovative solutions to enhance the territory’s resilience to extreme events.
+The Climathon marks the launch of a public engagement program structured around two parallel tracks: an innovation track, aimed at developing the ideas generated during the event into projects or start-ups, and an educational track, involving local schools.
+These initiatives will help build a relationship of trust between CSRCC and the local community, and promote dialogue between civil society and scientific research.

 Research collaborations